Agora-wireless/Agora/README.md

    * For USRP-based RRU and UEs, modify the existing `data/topology.json` and enter the appropriate IDs.
    In M3A, we ran `./build/data_generator --conf_file data/examples/dl-vulture.json` to generate required data files. **Note:** This step is valid in our experiment; it indeed does not give Eve any information about sent bits but merely letting us check if decoded bits at Eve are correct.
    * Run `./build/user --conf_file data/examples/dl-vulture.json`, in order to configure Bob
    * Run `./build/user --conf_file data/examples/dl-vulture-listener.json`, in order to configure Eve.
+Notice that the only difference in Bob's vs Eve's json is that Eve had a different `frame_schedule: BGCLGGGPGDDDG`.
-   * Notice that the only difference in Bob's vs Eve's json is that Eve adopted a different `frame_schedule: BGCLGGGPGDDDG`.
     Consequnetly, using two separate json files and just different P slot positions Alice does single-user transmission while Eve overhears all the downlink signals.
  * Run Agora on the server connected to the Faros RRU
    * scp over the generated file `data/LDPC_orig_dl_data_512_ant1.bin` `data/LDPC_orig_dl_data_512_ant9.bin` `data/LDPC_rx_data_512_ant9.bin` and `data/orig_dl_data_512_ant1.bin`  from the client machine to the server's `data` directory.
    * Run `make -j` to compile the code.